omise/omise-python/README.md

 omise.api_version = '2019-05-29'
 ```

-It is highly recommended to set this version to the current version you're using.
+It is highly recommended to set this version to the current version that you are using.

 ## Contributing